yasir2000/openwrt-oldwiki-md/OpenWrtDocs/dnsmasq.rst

  dnsmasq -C /etc/dnsmasq.conf
 }}}

+(Note that, according to its manpage, dnsmasq reads `/etc/dnsmasq.conf` anyway.)
 == Web Interface Notes ==
 Your {{{/etc/ethers}}} and {{{/etc/hosts}}} files can now be modified through the White Russian web interface.
 While you'll still need to manually setup your {{{/etc/dnsmasq.conf}}} file for things like domains, you can do simple configuration through the web interface.